-The dueling pistol event was held twice, in 1906 (at the Intercallated Games - not officially recognized by the IOC) and 1912.
-This event required competitors to shoot at manniquins dressed in frock coats.
-There was a Bull's eye were on the dummy's throat.
+The dueling pistol event was held in 1906, the Intercalated Games, which is considered by some to be an Olympic Games, though it is not officially recognized by the IOC.
+This pistol dueling event was popular at the time at the Gastinne-Renette galleries in France.
+It required competitors to shoot at human silhouettes dressed in frock coats, with a bull's eye on the dummy's chest.

 The shooting events in 1906 were held at the Kallithea Shooting Stand.
 There were two types of dueling pistol events, which were held over 20 and 25 meters.

 In the 25m Dueling Pistol au commandement the shooters held the pistol at their side, loaded and cocked.
 As the range officer asked if they were ready.
 When they said, "Yes," the range officer then counted out, "Fire, one, two, three.", giving the commands at a cadence of 100 per minute.
 The shooter was required to get the shot off before the count of three.

 The gun caliber allowed was between 7.5 and 12mm, with a barrel maximum length of 30cm.
 They were one shot pistols loaded by the muzzle or by the breechlock.
 The target was a silhouette of a human figure, with a life-like height of 1.57m and a maximum girth of 22.5cm.
 The 5-ring target was in the middle of the thorax with a height of 10cm and a width of 7.5cm.
 The competition was over 30 shots.
 A bulls-eye was worth 5 points, so a maximum score of 150 points was possible.